adamjuhasz/heywillow_io/guides/segment.md

 ### Page

-Send [Page](/docs/connections/spec/page) calls to _ADD WHAT PAGE CALLS ARE USED FOR HERE_.
+Send [Page](/docs/connections/spec/page) calls to Willow to see what pages a user has visited to get more context around their issues.
 For example:

 ```js
 analytics.page();
 ```

-Segment sends Page calls to YOURINTEGRATION as a `pageview`.
+Segment sends Page calls to Willow as a `Viewed Screen`.

 ### Screen